Rust keeps crashing on startup or when joining/ loading the server? You can easily Fix Rust crashing on a PC.

 If you have added the improper launch options in Steam the game is going to crash on startup.
 You need to add proper launch commands, follow these steps:

-- Remove any launch options that is showing currently.
+• Remove any launch options that are showing currently.

 Note: If the newly added launch options don’t work then reopen the launch options and clear these commands.